Group says coalition against medical marijuana question is growing

 "We have business leaders who are concerned this state question will not allow them to have a drug-free work place.
 We have doctors who don’t see giving someone a license for two years is the same as having that ongoing doctor-patient relationship for specific medical needs," McFerron said.
 "It’s much tougher to raise money on a no-campaign, but we do have the business community, the medical community, law enforcement, all of these groups are chipping and you’ll start seeing the campaign more and more."

+On Tuesday, the Oklahoma Farm Bureau announced they have joined other groups in opposing State Question 788.

+"We have tremendous concerns about the impact of the measure on our state, especially in rural areas," OKFB president Rodd Moesel said in a prepared statement.
+"Though we understand the arguments for medical marijuana, we believe State Question 788 lacks significant regulations, is essentially recreational marijuana, and is bad policy for our state."

 Groups opposing State 788 claim they are not against medical marijuana, but they are against the question itself because it is "poorly written."
-According to McFerron, it's less about medicinal marijuana and more about recreational marijuana.

 "So, somebody at the Chesapeake Arena could light up.
 You can't keep someone from lighting up in a hotel room, sitting at a McDonald's, sitting at a restaurant because it will be elevated to a medicine and they'll have the right to use that wherever they want," he said.